typehero/type-api/README.md

-# type-api
+# Type API

-Full stack type safety.
+**Full stack type safety.
 Integrated client/server solution.
 Generated API docs.
-Opinionated error handling.
+Opinionated error handling.**

-**Status** Under construction
+Type API is under construction.
+When its in a usable enough state it'll be made public and development will continue in the open from that stage.
+Interested in updates to the status of this project?
+Subscribe to the Type Hero [newsletter](https://typehero.org/#newsletter).